-Beth McKee has lived through the South from Mississippi to New Orleans, through Florida, Texas and North Carolina, and has known both the joys and hard times that are necessary to create great music.
-With these deep southern roots, her music has elements of soul, jazz, blues, rock and roll, gospel and country.
-She brings her full-hearted voice, skillful piano playing and energetic accordion style to both her recordings and her shows.
-Her latest release “Next To Nowhere,” is an all-original collection of songs carved from the struggles of life as a working musician in the South.
+Beth McKee has lived through the South from Mississippi to New Orleans, through Florida, Texas and North Carolina and is well familiar with both the joys and hard times necessary to create soulful music.
+In 2012 she brought her full-hearted voice to “Next To Nowhere,” an all-original collection of songs carved from the struggles of life as a working musician in the South.
 With stellar reviews and radio airplay worldwide, including a nationally aired tourism commercial for her home state of Mississippi, her talents continue to be exposed to wider and wider audiences.
 Her follow up, again all McKee material, further explores her inner landscape and musical influences and is scheduled for release in early 2015.

 The most recent Swamp Sista La La was held in June, 2013 at SECCA in Winston Salem, NC in conjunction with Cobblestone Market.
 Prior La Las raised money for The Eagles Nest Foundation , WMNF Community Radio in Tampa, Fl.
 And awareness for Indie retail in Orlando Florida’s Audubon Park Community.
 More La Las are in the works.